4 Shredding Resolutions for 2020

 1. Update Your Final Disposition Schedule

-Document retention and disposition policies should be updated every year.
+You should update your document retention and disposition policies every year.
 Since retention and disposition obligations vary from industry to industry, seek the advice of your accountant and/or attorney.
 Track final disposition dates in your document retention policy so records are promptly destroyed at the end of their retention period.

 2. Get Rid of Paper Clutter